techiew/Misc-Projects/C++/README.md

 ## C++

-Libraries that I used for these can be found here, not all of the projects use the same libraries: https://drive.google.com/drive/folders/0B_DzLWVoPPGleldKQ1paNC1JdG8
+Libraries that I used for these can be found here: https://drive.google.com/drive/folders/0B_DzLWVoPPGleldKQ1paNC1JdG8

+Not all of the projects use the same libraries, if any.

 Preferably download the newest versions of these libraries from official sources if you can.
 I do not in any way take credit for any of these libraries.